Khushi-Patel-code/E-Commerce-Inventory-Order-Management-System-Website/README.md

 ## Overview

-This project is a **full-stack e-commerce inventory and order management system** that allows administrators to manage products, categories, and orders while providing customers with a seamless shopping experience.
+This project is a **full-stack e-commerce inventory and order management system** that allows administrators to manage products, Users, and orders while providing customers with a seamless shopping experience.

----

 ## Key Features & Highlights

-* **Product and Category Management:** Admins can **add, edit, and delete products and categories**.
+* **Product and User Management:** Admins can **add, edit, and delete products and Users**(CRUD operations).
 * **Inventory Tracking:** Comprehensive tools to **track inventory** levels in real-time.
 * **Order Management:** Admins can **view detailed order reports** and manage the order lifecycle.
 * **Customer Experience:** Customers can **browse products, place orders, and view order history**.